twojay-dn/streamlit_services/resource/prompts/questions_generation_prompt.md

 ### Ordering
 When creating questions, arrange them in a clear order from first to last, with the correct answer.
 The clearer the answer, the later it should be.

-- You must use the following format as list:
-[
-    hint 1,
-    hint 2,
-    ...,
-    hint {count},
-]

 - do not use bullet points or other formatting.
 Just write the questions in a list.

 ### Format